Meditation Training in the Workplace

 PWC reports that investment in workplace mental health initiatives return an average of $2.30 for every $1 invested through increased productivity, reduced absenteeism and presentism (reduced productivity/sick/injured at work), and reduced compensation claims.

-Meditation and mindfulness workplace training improves business by improving employee focus and clarity of thinking, emotional regulation and resilience, engagement and communication and reduces the harmful and inhibiting effects of stress and attention deficit.
+Meditation and mindfulness workplace training improves business by improving employee focus and clarity of thinking, emotional regulation and resilience, engagement and communication and reduces the harmful and inhibiting effects of stress and distraction.

-Right Brain Liaisons tailors evidence-based and flexible meditation and mindfulness-based training programs that unlock human potential and enhance workforce wellbeing, performance, creativity and engagement, and help leaders, organisations and their employees navigate the changeable, challenging and fast-paced world of work.
+Right Brain Liaisons tailors evidence-based and flexible meditation and mindfulness-based training programs that unlock human potential, enhance workforce wellbeing, performance, engagement and creativity, and help leaders, organisations and their employees navigate the changeable, challenging and fast-paced world of work.